halon-dev/Data-Portfolio/Readme.md

 - **Category 3:**
 - **Category 4:**

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+The SQL queries used to inspect and clean the data for this analysis can be found here [link](SQL_Queries.md).

 Targed SQL queries regarding various business questions can be found here [link].